MorHananovitz/cursor_analytics/README.md

 ## Database Connectivity

-(Retained for now, assuming .env and connection logic might be recreated by user)

 If you plan to connect to databases, create a `.env` file in your project root with your database credentials.
-You can use `python-dotenv` (included in `requirements.txt`) to load these variables.
+The environment variables will be loaded automatically by the Makefile.

 **Example `.env.template` (copy to `.env` and fill in your details):**
 ```